makelinux/errors_resolver/README.md

 ### Output:

-Fixes to solve compilation errors in form of modification of environment variables.
+Fixes or recommendations to solve errors in form of modification of environment variables or shell commands.

 ## Features: